rrwen/py-examples/README.md

 Richard Wen (rwenite@gmail.com)

-A quick introduction to Python in Windows, which includes setting up Python, using an IDE, and some basic examples.
+A quick introduction to Python in Windows, which includes setting up Python/Wing IDE 101, and some basic examples.
 * [Python](https://www.python.org/about/) is an open source and free general-purpose programming language that focuses on code readability and rapid development
 * [Wing IDE 101](http://wingware.com/) provides a Graphical User Interface (GUI) complete with an editor, console, and debugger to make writing Python code easier